redecheck/redecheck/README.md

 ReDeCheck has been implemented to run using Java Development Kit (JDK) 7 or 8, which can be downloaded from http://www.oracle.com/technetwork/java/javase/downloads/jdk7-downloads-1880260.html and http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html, respectively.
-Instead of downloading the JDK from one of the aforementioned Web sites, you can also use your operating system's package manager to install it correctly.
+Instead of downloading the JDK from one of the aforementioned web sites, you can also use your operating system's package manager to install it correctly.
 After downloading and installing the JDK, you are also likely to have to set Java 1.7 (or, Java 1.8) as the chosen Java Development Kit for the ReDeCheck project.
 Please follow the instructions provided by either your operating system or your integrated development environments to accomplish this task.